lightstep/opentelemetry-examples/browser/getting_started.md

   ConsoleSpanExporter,
   SimpleSpanProcessor,
 } from '@opentelemetry/tracing';
-import { LightstepExporter } from 'lightstep-opentelemetry-exporter';
+import { CollectorTraceExporter } from '@opentelemetry/exporter-collector';
 import { ZoneContextManager } from '@opentelemetry/context-zone';
 import { UserInteractionPlugin } from '@opentelemetry/plugin-user-interaction';
 import { XMLHttpRequestPlugin } from '@opentelemetry/plugin-xml-http-request';